 In April 2016, we published our Accenture Canada Workforce Demographics.
 In September 2016, we announced to our Canadian people our decision to drive to gender parity in our workforce.
 These were two decisions were made by our Canada Diversity Council (CDC), which is co-chaired by Claudia Thompson and me.
 The CDC is made up of our business unit leaders and our Employee Resource Group (ERG) leads.
 Since establishing the CDC two years ago we have learned a lot about building a diverse and inclusive enterprise.
 We are making progress.
-For example, last year 46% of our Canadian recruits were women.
+For example, last year 46 percent of our Canadian recruits were women.
 Also in the past year, the expectations of us have increased.
 Earlier this year Accenture globally announced a commitment to get to gender parity by 2025.
 I am the first to say there is a ton more to do, but we have learned some things that work.
 While being out front will give us a real competitive advantage, I am excited to share my learnings.
 It is a societal priority to solve the equality gap and the faster we all get there the better.

 I plan to share four things that are working.
 Today I will share what I call diversity moments.
 In the coming weeks, I will share the other three.